-Forge is creating high-tech, sustainable housing solutions for people working in the urban core.
-We are creating a new paradigm in urban housing in order to achieve environmental sustainability, affordability, and quality.
+Forge Development Partners is creating high-tech, sustainable workforce housing solutions for people in the urban core.
+We are creating a new urban housing model that achieves environmental sustainability, affordability, and quality.
 Forge is committed to making our buildings and the construction process less impactful to the environment and local community, while also providing tremendous benefits for the building residents, not sacrificing quality, technology, or amenities.

 SAN FRANCISCO, CALIFORNIA